 This is usually mistaken as the entire warehouse system, but it is basically the setup for monitoring inventory that can fulfill standard warehouse jobs that include barcoding and spare tracing.
 But to create a distinctive characteristic for both, the inventory management system can be under a warehouse management system but not the other way around.

 When the warehouse is used just like other conventional storage spaces where goods are kept, the first step that the system has to perform is tracking the items, those that are about to arrive, and goods meant for shipping out to somewhere else.

 Picking Orders And Kitting

-When talking about services that warehouses can do, it goes further than providing a storage space.
+When talking about services that warehouses can do, it goes further than providing storage space.
 At times, they can perform kitting, where it assigns a new SKU to every item.
-Generating orders and fulfilment of orders are all possible in the Warehouse Management System through making and monitoring pick and order preparation.
+Generating orders and fulfillment of orders are all possible in the Warehouse Management System through making and monitoring pick and order preparation.

 This allows warehouse managers to look into staff’s performance, whether they’ve efficiently accomplished assigned tasks, and those who failed to do so.
 Labour management is considered to be one of the costly aspects of warehouse management.
 Deployment of the system will dramatically improve the existing procedures and generate more revenue in return.

 The system is capable of producing real-time and extensive reports.
 Warehouse managers can now quickly view complete information in just a couple of minutes, which can come in various forms like graphs and charts.
 These are all useful in their decision-making process and running the operation accordingly.

 Initially, when a warehouse uses such software, stakeholders will undoubtedly set several expectations.
 Since this promises swift warehouse operation, they will also expect a high ROI.
 Aside from that, they will be hoping the managers will efficiently run the application since its features and functions are pretty much straightforward.